 Premature babies, and those with chronic respiratory or cardiac problems are at higher risk for developing severe bronchiolitis.
 Because of this, a special vaccine has been developed for these high-risk babies that offers protection against RSV.
 If you have a baby who is at high risk for RSV, you should speak to your doctor about it.

-Is bronchiolitis asthma or can it develop into asthma?
+Can bronchiolitis develop into asthma?

 The issue about RSV becoming asthma is potentially confusing because the symptoms of bronchiolitis are the same as those of asthma.
 Asthma is defined as a condition of recurrent episodes of wheezing and/or cough and/or difficulty breathing in a child with no other lung problems or conditions.
 There is some uncertainty as to the relationship of RSV infection and subsequent development of asthma; some experts suggest that children who have an inherited allergic or asthma tendency are more prone to RSV infections, while others say that RSV may trigger subsequent asthma.
 In any case, if a child seems to be getting recurrent episodes, asthma would be the more likely cause and not recurrent bronchiolitis.
 However, if a child has had only one isolated RSV episode and nothing else later on, then by definition this is not asthma.